A Colorful Pie, And A Greek Sunny Day

 A Dish Destined To Make A Hit

-In Greece, we make it with phyllo pastry, like we do with most pies.
-It’s filling is very creamy, instead of being runny.
+In Greece, we make our chicken pie with phyllo pastry, like we do with most pies.
+Its filling is very creamy, instead of being runny.
 Something that I believe suits it the best.
 What really makes a wonderful pie is for it to be crispy.
 Having a runny filling, makes any type of pastry become muddy-like.
 And when you eat a muddy pastry, it gives you the impression of being uncooked.
 Which is the worst case scenario when making a pie.

 As for the pastry, I used homemade phyllo (don’t hate me for choosing the hard way again).
 It will always be my number one choice for a pie.
 Because of its taste and crispy texture.
 And if you learn to make phyllo yourself, I’m sure it will be yours too.